 The Evolution of Authority Publishing

-Custom Self-Publishing and Social Media Marketing Services
+Custom Self-Publishing and Book Marketing Consulting Services for Nonfiction Authors

 Authority Publishing features a talented team of graphic designers, writers, technology specialists and project managers to make the publishing process easier and more effective for authors.
 We deliver a personalized experience unmatched by the large “author factories” that will publish anything in exchange for a check.
 Because we are selective about the titles we work with, our authors are assured that their books are in good company.
 We continually strive to build a reputation as a custom publisher that produces high-quality non-fiction books.